Curious-Goblin/assignments/week-11/worker-app-1/README.md

  - POST /posts - Create a new blog post.
 Inputs: title, body
 Actions: Create a new blog post associated with the authenticated user.
-Require authentication.
+Require authentication.-

  - GET /posts/:id - Retrieve a single blog post by ID.
 Actions: Fetch details of a specific blog post.
 Can be public or have additional details/edit capabilities for the owner.